 So, what else is holding marketers and business owners back when it comes to keywords these days?
 Probably the biggest (yet often unknown) mistake is using the wrong kind of keywords to target their customers.
 Not the wrong keywords themselves, but the wrong category.

 You see, what keywords you use really tell your customers a lot about your site.
 What searches your customers do really tell you about their intentions.
 How you use this information changes the way your website converts traffic and may be completely undoing all of your efforts if you are failing to learn from that data.

-First, you should know that your SEO search traffic is targeting different types of potential customers.
-The ones that you want to put your primary focus on are going to be those who are looking for commercial-intent keywords.
+First, you should know that your business’s SEO search traffic targets different types of potential customers.
+The ones that you want to put your primary focus on are going to be those who are looking for keywords with a commercial intent.

 Keywords related to this kind of search are those that are actionable, not just informational.
 They result in high conversions and directly affect your bottom line.

 These types of keywords will be direct as far as intent goes; for instance, someone searching for [best product to clean pet stains from carpet] or [product name coupon code] intends to buy.

 To begin, arm yourself with the right tools: SEO plugins, online keyword finders, and competitor website analysers.
 Peer into your competitors’ platforms, extract their keyword marketing strategies, and refine them for your use.